 Let's backtrack for a moment.

 McCartney bore the brunt of public backlash in the wake of the Beatles' split, which drove him toward excessive drinking and harder drugs.
-While he was no stranger to daily blazing, heroin now occupied a place amongst other substances.
+While he was no stranger to daily blazing, this path was not a positive one.
 He has since freely admitted that Linda stepped in, knocked some sense into him and he quickly refocused his energies on making music.

 Then there was the cover art depicting Paul, proudly gum-booted, grappling with livestock in the mud.